Pope John Paul I: Early life and education

 Albino Luciani was born on 17 October 1912 in Forno di Canale (now Canale d'Agordo) in Belluno, a province of the Veneto region in Northern Italy.
 He was the son of Giovanni Luciani (c.
 1872–1952), a bricklayer, and Bortola Tancon (c.
 1879–1947).
 Albino was followed by two brothers, Federico (1915–1916) and Edoardo (1917–2008), and a sister, Antonia (1920–2010).
-He was baptised on the day he was born by the midwife because he was considered to be in danger of death.
+He was baptised on the day he was born by the midwife because he was thought to be in danger of death.
 The solemn rites of baptism were formalised in the parish church two days later.

 Luciani was a restless child.
 In 1922, aged 10, he was awestruck when a Capuchin friar came to his village to preach the Lenten sermons.
 From that moment, he decided that he wanted to become a priest and went to his father to ask for his permission.
 His father agreed and said to him: "I hope that when you become a priest you will be on the side of the workers, for Christ Himself would have been on their side".

 Luciani entered the minor seminary of Feltre in 1923, where his teachers found him "too lively", and later went on to the major seminary of Belluno.
-During his stay at Belluno, he attempted to join the Jesuits.
-However, he was denied by the seminary's rector, Bishop Giosuè Cattarossi.
+During his stay at Belluno, he asked for permission to join the Jesuits, but it was refused by the seminary's rector, Bishop Giosuè Cattarossi.